osilander/simple-ONT-assembly/README.md

 seqkit stats -a polished.assembly.fasta
 ```

 With luck, the summary will indicate a single (or small number) of contigs.
-Note that `raven` _does not_ output a graph file, so the assembly cannot be visualised with a program like `bandage`.
-If you want a graph file, I recommend `flye`.
+We can also view the assemblhy graph using `bandage`.

 ### Annotation
 The last step here is annotation.
 Here we will use prokka, which is relatively fast and simple to use.
 As mentioned above, `bakta` is also a possibility, and may even be faster.
 The result of `prokka` will be an output directory with approximately ten files.
 Perhaps the most important is the Genbank `.gbk` file, which is compatible with a number of other pieces of software.